-People are proud of Chipping Barnet’s heritage and the flags that are erected annually as part of the Medieval Festival, organised, designed and created locally by the festival and Barnet Museum.
-This project idea would continue this tradition in permanent lamppost banners.
+People are proud of Chipping Barnet’s heritage and the flags that are erected annually as part of the remembrance of the significant role the Battle of Barnet played in the War of the Roses.
+Organised, designed and created locally by the Barnet Museum, they are erected to coincide the Medieval Festival.
+This project idea would build on the success of these historic flags in more permanent lamppost banners.

 To make these viable, there is an opportunity to explore offering local businesses the opportunity to advertise and communicate the diverse offer on the high street.
 The Celebratory Lampposts idea proposes the incorporation of locally distinctive artwork/branding into these banners, for example, the top third featuring the Chipping Barnet medieval flag design, framing the business adverts below.
 The banners should be developed as a part of the collective branding and identity project.